 The East’s answer to tapas, dim sum can be savoury or sweet, steamed or fried and may be served up in threes in bamboo steamers.
 Dumplings are often what spring to mind when you think of dim sum, but in fact there’s a huge variety.
 Dim sum literally means “touch the heart”.
 They were originally intended as a snack, as they were not substantial enough to touch the stomach – just the heart.
 Yum cha literally translates as “drink tea”, although the term is used to encompass the whole experience of eating dim sum (or tim sum) with traditional Chinese tea.

 But enough about that – so where does one go for dim sum in Singapore?
 And once you’re there, what should you order?
 Read on and you’ll never look back (unless otherwise stated, the dim sum price is for three pieces).
-And remember to read our dim sum cheat sheet – for a quick guide to dim sum terms and etiquette when eating out.

 For authentic Hong Kong-style dim sum…